n7tae/mvoice/README.md

  I would like the Echo Test button to switch back from red as soon as you toggle the button to end your recording, but it does not.
 This is a bug that may not be fixable based on the gtkmm gui.
 For now at least, we can say the Echo Test button will stay lit until the playback has completed.

- The text buffer for the display window is not truncated in anyway and given enough messages, it will eventually overflow and probably crash *mvoice*, but it will take a very long time.
+ The text buffer for the display window is not truncated in any way and given enough messages, it will eventually overflow and probably crash *mvoice*, but it will take a very long time.
 I'll fix this as soon as I decide on a strategy.

  I know, auto-scrolling doesn't work as good as it should.
 I *think* I'm doing everything I'm suppose to be doing.
-This may be another limitation of gtkmm.
+This may be a limitation of gtkmm.

 de N7TAE (at) tearly (dot) net